-- Fixed issue with LTE failover which could cause the DNA to stop checking in.
+- Fixed an issue with LTE failover which could cause the DNA to stop checking in.

-- Fixed issue which caused the Network Overview pane to not display OpenVPN connection details.
+- Fixed an issue which caused the Network Overview pane not to display OpenVPN connection details.

 - 1:1 NAT.
 Partners can now configure a 1:1 NAT environment through the GUI of the DNA appliance.

 - Fixed an issue that could cause the DNA to stop checking in after saving DHCP static reservations.

 - Fixed an issue that could cause the client and site-to-site configurations to be superseded by port forwards.

 - OpenVPN Integration: Partners can now use OpenVPN to establish an SSL client VPN connection to the Datto Networking Appliance.

 - DNA auto-update.
 DNA auto-update allows an operator to configure a schedule for the DNA to automatically update if and when there is a device update available, and if set parameters are met.
 The DNA does not send device updates without being manually initiated.
 The auto update feature is off and not configured by default.